walteryu/dwa15-p4/readme.md

 return lat/long for requesting site map form Google Map API.

-Geocoder lat/long response was successfully incorporated but data array returns an an "unknown value"; as a result, feature was commented out for sake of completing remaining project requirements on time.
+Geocoder lat/long response was successfully incorporated but data array returns an "unknown value"; as a result, feature was commented out for sake of completing remaining project requirements on time.

 As a result, code is contained within the [Project Controller](